FlipEverything/pi-weather-station-client/README.md

 * Better Logging
 * Add config file (ex: server address, sensor pin, etc.)
 * Add command line parameters (ex: --log debug, --no-gps, --server address)
+* If no connection to the host than store the data locally until the server is up again

 ### Version
 0.1